Nevada State Route 169: History

 A road appearing in the approximate alignment of SR 169 appears on official state highway maps as early as 1933.
 This road, designated State Route 12 proceeded southerly from U.S. Route 91 (US 91) (now I-15) through Logandale and Overton and southeasterly to the former town of St. Thomas a total distance of 20 mi and then easterly crossing the Virgin River towards the Arizona state line over a distance of 18 mi.
 The portion between US 91 and Logandale was paved by 1935, with pavement reaching Overton the next year.
 By 1937, the completion of Hoover Dam and subsequent creation of Lake Mead caused the town of St. Thomas to be submerged and also resulted in SR 12 being severed into two pieces by the filling lake.
 The eastern end of SR 12 was removed from maps by 1940, leaving a 24 mi paved route from Lake Mead (near the St. Thomas site) to US 91.

 SR 12 remained unchanged for many years after this.
-In 1976, the Nevada Department of Transportation began an effort to renumber its state highways.
+On July 1, 1976, the Nevada Department of Transportation began an effort to renumber its state highways.
 During this process, the SR 12 designation along Logandale Road was proposed to be combined with the SR 40 designation along Valley of Fire Road to create a new State Route 169, leaving the roughly 3 mi southeastern edge as SR 12.
 This new highway designation was first seen on state highway maps in 1978.
 However, it appears that ultimately the SR 40 section was not included in the new route designation—the present-day SR 169 alignment appears on the 1982 map while the Valley of Fire Road and southernmost miles of SR 12 were left without new state route numbers.